codsen/codsen.com/src/os/string-strip-html.md

 Sometimes you want more control over the program: maybe you want to strip only certain tags and write your custom conditions, maybe you want to do something extra on tags which are being ignored, for example, fix whitespace within them?

-You can get this level of control using `opts.cb`.
-In options object, under key's `cb` value, put a function.
-Whenever this program wants to do something, it will call your function, `Array.forEach(key => {})`-style.
-Instead of `key` you get a plain object with the following keys:
+You can do it using `opts.cb`, passing a _callback function_.
+The idea is, once the program detects a _truthy_ callback, it will stop performing the actions automatically.
+Instead, it will give you all the data: `tag` object with tag details, proposed deletion ranges, proposed string to insert and so on — then you must push the range yourself into `rangesArr`.
+If you don't push anything, that tag won't be deleted.

 ```js
 const cb = ({